RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/Glossary/glossary.md

 Notification - A message sent from the system to the user, hopefully a useful one.

-Jumbotron - The large horizontal banner at the top of each page in Explorer &amp; Designa that contains the item name and buttons.
+Jumbotron - The large horizontal banner at the top of each page in Explorer &amp; Designer that contains the item name and buttons.

 ## Support request